mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/windows-wsl.md

     FATAL: configuration file "/etc/postgresql/postgresql.conf" contains errors
     ```

-    If that's the case, `postgresql.conf` is probably a directory rather than a file, which means the volume wasn't mounted properly, so you are most likely missing some of the configuration changes in step 1 (linux subsystem installation).
+    If that's the case, `postgresql.conf` is probably a directory rather than a file, which means the volume wasn't mounted properly, so you are most likely missing some of the configuration changes from step 1 (Linux Subsystem Installation).

 4. If you see an error like `ERROR: for mattermost-postgres.
 Cannot create container for service postgres: status code not OK but 500: {"Message":"Unhandled exception: Drive has not been shared"}`, make sure you enabled File Sharing for the drive that contains the `mattermost-server` project (step 2).